Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 Senate: Cassidy and Hassan

-Last week, Sen. Bill Cassidy (R-La.) and Sen. Maggie Hassan (D-N.H.) introduced their version of surprise-billing legislation.
+Last week, Sen. Bill Cassidy, R-La., and Sen. Maggie Hassan, D-N.H., introduced their version of surprise-billing legislation.
 It would set out specific protections for patients who are at risk of surprise bills in the following scenarios: receiving emergency care from an out-of-network facility or provider; getting elective care from an out-of-network doctor at a facility that is in the patient's insurance network; or receiving additional, post-emergency health care at an out-of-network facility because the patient cannot travel without medical transport.

 The protections would mean that people in these situations could not be billed by their health providers for amounts outside of what their insurance covered.
 Similar protections would also be put in place for laboratory and imaging services as well as providers who aren't physicians, such as nurse anesthetists.